 All of you will be experiencing changes as your child settles into a new learning environment, develops new friendships, and spends time with new teachers.

 We realise the importance of a smooth transition for children when they enter our school and as they experience changes throughout their school life.
 We run a series of programs to support children to settle in and feel confident about school.

 Good relationships between children, families and educators across early childhood and school settings are key to positive transitions.
 Positive transitions occur when children feel a sense of belonging and familiarity in their new learning environment.

-To help parents and carers find out some of the important information about Northcote Primary School, we will be conducting an information evening for all parents and carers of children commencing the following year.
+To help parents and carers find out some of the important information about Northcote Primary School, we will be conducting an information evening.
+If you are thinking of enrolling, come along!
 At this session, you will meet the Prep teachers and receive important information about daily life at Northcote Primary School.

-The information evening will be held for all parents/carers of children commencing Prep in 2024.
+The information evening will be held for all parents/carers of children considering enrolling for Prep in 2025.
 The session will be held from 7pm to 8pm on Tuesday the 30th of April 2024 (Term 2 Week 3).

 At this session, you will meet the Prep Teachers and receive important information.
-For example, information about starting dates and lunch orders, you know, the important stuff!
+For example, our approach to literacy and our buddy program, you know, the important stuff!
 This will also be an opportunity to ask any questions you may have regarding your child’s orientation and starting school program.